Trilby (novel): Adaptations and references to the novel

 A musical adaptation by Frank Wildhorn, entitled Svengali, was staged twice in 1991.

 The Trilby story was parodied in Mighty Mouse cartoons in the 1940s that featured Pearl Pureheart and Oil Can Harry.
-Included was a performance of “Ben Bolt”.
+Included was a performance of "Ben Bolt".

+The Trilby story was also parodied in the very popular and even slightly risque BBC Home Service comedy program 'Round the Horne'.
+The episode in question was first broadcast on 19th March 1967 - being part of the second series of the program.

-A fandom developed around the Trilby character, which was criticised in Belsham's Essays.
+A fandom developed around the Trilby character, called Trilbyana, which was criticised in Belsham's Essays.
 Trilby is referenced several times in William Gaddis' novel JR, wherein Edward Bast the protagonist becomes a mirror of Little Billee, a prominent artist in Trilby.

 An inside look at Trilby and Henry James's friendship with du Maurier (Kiki) can be found in David Lodge's novel Author, Author (2004).

 Australian composer Thomas Bulch writing under the pen name Charles Le Thierre published a Trilby waltz dedication, featuring Trilby posing for an artist on the cover in the same year as Sydney productions of the stage play.

 The celebrated Polish World War II Special Operations Executive agent Krystyna Skarbek, a.k.a.
-Christine Granville, used Svengali as a metaphor when saying of her second husband, Jerzy Giżycki: "He was my Svengali for so many years that he would never believe that I could ever leave him for good."
+Christine Granville, used Svengali as a metaphor when saying of her second husband, Jerzy Giżycki, "He was my Svengali for so many years that he would never believe that I could ever leave him for good".

-In 2011 and 2012, the British illusionist Derren Brown performed a stage show called Svengali in which he makes multiple reference to the character throughout the show.
+In 2011 and 2012, the British illusionist Derren Brown performed a stage show called Svengali in which he makes reference to the character throughout the show.